- KAZAKHSTAN ||

 We found that a few Russian phrases (hello, goodbye, thank you, please, this, that) and counting to ten helped immensely with basic communication.
 Also, since both Russian and Kazakh are written in Cyrillic (although the Kazakh language will transition slowly to a Latin alphabet), learning a little how to read the Cyrillic goes a long way.

 Many years back, I used Duolingo to help me learn a few phrases as well as how to read Cyrillic, and it has stuck with me ever since.
-Highly recommended leading up to your Almaty visit.
+I Highly recommend doing this leading up to your Almaty visit.

-That being said, Almaty has plenty of young people, and we noticed about half of them eagerly switch to English when ordering at a restaurant, for example.
+That being said, Almaty has plenty of young people, and we noticed about half of them eagerly switch to English when ordering at a restaurant.

 If you go outside Almaty, try to pick up some basic Kazakh phrases to impress those around you.

-If you can wait a bit, you can certainly get SIM cards at the designated mobile phone shops in Almaty, but we were happy to pay a little bit more to have it from the get-co.
+If you can wait a bit, you can certainly get SIM cards at the designated mobile phone shops in Almaty, but we were happy to pay a little more to have it from the get-go.

 This part was a bit stressful at first since we weren't familiar with Yandex yet and the outside area after arrivals was packed with very little in terms of marked taxis.